Oneflow-Inc/oneflow/docs/source/graph.rst

     linear_model = ModuleMyLinear(4, 3)

-Eager and Graph are reusable, and the above script for eager mode can be changed to static graph mode by adding just a few lines of code, which consists of the following steps.
+Eager and Graph are reusable, and the above script for eager mode can be changed to static Graph mode by adding just a few lines of code, which consists of the following steps.

-- Inheritance of ``nn.graph``
+- Inheritance of ``nn.Graph``
 - At the beginning of __init__.
 Call super().__init__() to let OneFlow do the necessary initialization of the Graph.
 - Reuse the ``nn.Module`` object in Eager mode in __init__ (self.model = model)
 - Describe the computation in the ``build``